 Emergency preparedness and response for pets is exactly what it sounds like.
-It’s planning how to safeguard your pets before an emergency because when you’re actually in one there simply isn’t the time.
-With Auckland flooding, South Island heatwaves and the ever present possibility of an earthquake in NZ, pets need our protection.
+It’s planning how to safeguard your pets before an emergency.
+After all, when you’re actually in one there simply isn’t the time.
+With the recent flooding in Northland and the ever present possibility of an earthquake in NZ, pets need our protection.

 New Zealand natural disasters and animals

-During a natural disaster like the current Auckland floods, most of the news covers people being evacuated or facing danger.
-But of course, everything we face our pets do too.
+During a natural disaster like the recent Northland Floods, most of the news covers people being evacuated or facing danger.
+But of course, everything we face our pets do, too.

 This is why emergency preparedness and response for furkids during New Zealand natural disasters is nothing less than crucial.
 Pets face other common emergencies too that require quick response.
 Like toxic ingestion and choking for example – but more on that further down.